60-day returns • free shipping on USA orders $129+

 We tend to think as we have been thinking unless we purposefully make a change.
 So let’s take a look at three tendencies that might be programmed into our minds from past experiences—three ideas that we might easily lean into without even realizing that they’re taking us the wrong direction.

-Sometimes we get the impression that a Charlotte Mason approach is a gentle approach.
+Tendency #3 is thinking that a Charlotte Mason approach is all warm and fuzzy; just a sweet, gentle approach that’s all poetry and tea parties.
+If that is your impression, you’ll need to switch your thinking.
 It is gentle in the beginning years; but as the children get older, it ramps up.
 We raise the bar.
 Too many times parents get stuck on the gentle cycle.
 Now, if your children are younger, then yes, start out gentle, as the methods do.
 But as they get older, don’t be afraid to give them challenges, as Charlotte gave her students.

 Those are three tendencies, but let me also give you three quick tips.